 BK: Let your lifestyle dictate.
 There are always new cards and products coming along, and banks want you to try them out.
 Two or three a year is a reasonable pace if your budget easily fits the minimum spending requirements.
 You’ll probably find some of them are well worth keeping in your wallet long term.

 Think of it two ways:

-Cards you keep for ongoing spending – these cards have good category or base spending bonuses, like the Citi Double Cash with double points on everything, or Chase Sapphire Reserve with 3x points on travel and dining
+Cards you keep for ongoing spending – these cards have a good category or base spending bonuses, like the Citi Double Cash with double points on everything, or Chase Sapphire Reserve with 3x points on travel and dining

-Cards you keep for perks – for example the IHG Rewards credit card gives you a free night at any IHG hotel (Intercontinental, Crowne Plaza, etc) every year for only a $49 annual fee.
+Cards you keep for perks – for example, the IHG Rewards credit card gives you a free night at any IHG hotel (Intercontinental, Crowne Plaza, etc) every year for only a $49 annual fee.
 It’s not hard to save over $200 on a hotel night with this perk.
 Read our review here.

 Or, the Platinum Card from American Express which gets you access to luxe Centurion Lounges and Delta Sky Clubs when you fly, plus Starwood and Hilton Gold status for room upgrades at hotels.

 SW: Besides MileCards, what are the best reward card resources and blogs to follow?

 Want to learn more about living a financially savvy lifestyle?
 Click here to read more.